libreswan/libreswan/mk/README.md

     make kvm-install

 To install/update a single domain use a target like "kvm-install-east".
-To clean the build directory use "clean-kvm".
+To clean the build directory use "kvm-clean".

 (This replaces something like "make check UPDATEONLY=1")